icopy-site/awesome/docs/awesome/awesome-ios.md

 - [Virgil SWIFT PFS SDK](https://github.com/VirgilSecurity/virgil-sdk-pfs-x) - An SDK that allows developers to add the Perfect Forward Secrecy (PFS) technologies to their digital solutions to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.
 - [Virgil Security Objective-C/Swift SDK](https://github.com/VirgilSecurity/virgil-sdk-x) - An SDK which allows developers to add full end-to-end security to their existing digital solutions to become HIPAA and GDPR compliant and more using Virgil API.
 - [Vault](https://github.com/passlock/Vault) - Safe place for your encryption keys.
+- [SecurePropertyStorage](https://github.com/alexruperez/SecurePropertyStorage) - Helps you define secure storages for your properties using Swift property wrappers.

 ### Encryption
 - [AESCrypt-ObjC](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.